graphql/handbooks/grants/applying.md

 :::

-## International complexities
+## International challenges

-GraphQL Foundation is headquartered in the USA, which may introduce additional complexities based upon the geographic region from which you originate.
+GraphQL Foundation is based in the USA, which may introduce extra steps depending on where you live.

 ## Preparing a proposal